GemHunt/sail/rotational/simple-explanation.md

 Rotational Correlation to Build Self-Supervised Deep Learning Models

-This algo uses a standard classification convolutional neural network.
+This algorithm uses a standard classification convolutional neural network.
 You train it on the rotated images of the same object.
 I call this the seed.
 Then you test it on rotated images of other objects.
 The output is the angular difference between the two objects and the total probability.

 **Benefits:**